 The elemental simplicity of Gerrard’s ink drawings and paintings contradicts the material complexity of making.
 The viewer considers the precarious freedom of protest and the relation between populism and representative democracy.
 In her work, the figure of the crowd represents an expression of collective agency.
 Gerrard’s crowds are often viewed from above in built environments, indicating media surveillance.

-For Dark Europe, Gerrard has stripped the colour from all 27 national flags in the European Union.
-The flags are hand painted on silk and placed on opposite walls of the gallery.
+For Dark Europe, Gerrard has stripped the color from all 27 national flags in the European Union.
+The flags are hand-painted on silk and placed on opposite walls of the gallery.
 This work was conceived as a response to Brexit; however, Gerrard now considers it as an elegy or mourning work, post-Covid.

 In response to very recent protests focusing on women’s rights and freedoms, Gerrard has made Barrier.
 In these painted screen works, the images are bisected and folded, from other perspectives, the viewer can see the whole image.
 The free-standing paintings become barricades within the gallery space.

-At the present juncture then, Gerrard’s years of patient documentation and reflection on protesting crowds allow a further set of questions about the fate of the politicised crowd amid new state responses in the UK to resistance, populism and protest.
+At the present juncture then, Gerrard’s years of patient documentation and reflection on protesting crowds allow a further set of questions about the fate of the politicized crowd amid new state responses in the UK to resistance, populism, and protest.

 Joy Gerrard; Short Biography

 Joy Gerrard lives and works in Belfast.
-She graduated with a BA from NCAD, Dublin and an MA and MPhil from the Royal College of Art, London.
-Gerrard is known for work that investigates different systems of relations between crowds, architecture and the built environment.
-Using Japanese ink on paper and canvas Gerrard makes detailed ink works which re-create recent political protests from around the world.
+She graduated with a BA from NCAD, Dublin, and an MA and MPhil from the Royal College of Art, London.
+Gerrard is known for work that investigates different systems of relations between crowds, architecture, and the built environment.
+Using Japanese ink on paper and canvas Gerrard makes detailed ink works that re-create recent political protests from around the world.